Bukkake

-A group of men ejaculating on a single woman's face.
+A pair of men ejaculating on a single woman's face.

-Bukkake (ぶっかけ) is a sex act in which one person is ejaculated on by multiple males.
+Bukkake (ぶっかけ) is a sex act in which multiple males ejaculate on one person.
 It is often portrayed in pornographic films.
 (Note: Attributed to multiple sources:)

 Originating in Japan in the 1980s, the genre subsequently spread to North America and Europe, and crossed over into gay pornography.

 Etymology

 Bukkake is the noun form of the Japanese verb bukkakeru (ぶっ掛ける, to dash or sprinkle water), and means "to dash", "splash", or "heavy splash".
 The compound verb can be decomposed into a prefix and a verb: butsu (ぶつ) and kakeru (掛ける).
 Butsu is a prefix derived from the verb "buchi", which literally means "to hit", but the usage of the prefix is a verb-intensifier.

 Kakeru in this context means to shower or pour.
 The word bukkake is often used in Japanese to describe pouring out a liquid with sufficient momentum to cause splashing or spilling.
-Indeed, bukkake is used in Japan to describe a type of dish where hot broth is poured over noodles, as in bukkake udon and bukkake soba.
+Bukkake is used in Japan to describe a type of dish where hot broth is poured over noodles, as in bukkake udon and bukkake soba.